 # Start with just policies, scripts, and categories

-# Everything except packages and icons
+# Everything except packages

 # See all available filter names

-./jamformer -list-resources
+jamformer -list-resources

 When a dependency type isn't included (say you import policies but not categories), references to those types stay as literal IDs rather than Terraform expressions.
 You can always re-run with more types later as you get comfortable.